 (12N) 12 * 3 = 36

-The total max gross weight could be 56,625 lbs.
-Max legal limit without oversize overweight permits is 52,000 lbs. on interstate roads, in Colorado on highways you can weigh a total of 54,000 lbs.
+The total maximum gross weight could be 56,625 lbs.
+The maximum legal limit without oversize overweight permits is 52,000 lbs.
+On interstate roads in Colorado and on highways, you can weigh a total of 54,000 lbs.

-So, for this truck, you would be good to go with the legal max weight limits.
+So, for this truck, you would be good to go with the legal maximum weight limits.

-With a tear weight of 27,200 lbs, the max load you could haul would be, 29,425 lbs on interstates, and 31,425 lbs in Colorado.
-(Colorado has different weight regulations for secondary [non-interstate] roads
+With a tire weight of 27,200 lbs, the maximum load you could haul would be 29,425 lbs on interstates and 31,425 lbs in Colorado.
+Colorado has different weight regulations for secondary [non-interstate] roads.

-Let’s work through the same equation but this time let’s shorten the overall spread (distance between all the axles)
+Let’s work through the same equation, but this time let’s shorten the overall spread (the distance between all the axles).

 L (Total Length Between All Axles) = 20 feet